udaan-iitt/website/src/posts/blog/narrative.md

 # Contributors
 <br/>

-A big thank you to Noble S Mathews, Shreetesh, Pranav Panicker, Debeshee, Harshitha, Sahithi, Srikarah and Kranthi from 2019 batch, Kartik, Maulik, Krithi, Samveg, Soham Nandy and Dhanush from 2020 batch, and Madhavan from 2018 batch for their sharing their experiences with overwhelming enthusiasm!
+A big thank you to Noble, Shreetesh, Pranav Panicker, Debeshee, Harshitha, Sahithi, Srikarah and Kranthi from 2019 batch, Kartik, Maulik, Krithi, Samveg, Soham Nandy and Dhanush from 2020 batch, and Madhavan from 2018 batch for their sharing their experiences with overwhelming enthusiasm!
 Special thanks to Debeshee for coordinating with people and collecting their experiences with the utmost patience.

 <style>
 .image-cropper {